-Switchgrass (Panicum virgatum) is a tall native North American prairie grass that is grown as food for cattle and is commonly used as ornamental grass in garden spaces.
+Switchgrass (Panicum virgatum) is a tall, native North American perennial prairie grass that is grown as food for cattle and is commonly used as ornamental grass in garden spaces.
+Switchgrass grows in many regions of the continent, from the southern United States and Mexico to areas as far north as Canada.
 As a warm-season grass, you won't see new growth until the late spring, but it provides interest through most of the year.
 The small, teardrop-shaped flower seeds that appear in the summer have a pink/purple tinge, and the green foliage can feature shades of red.
 It also turns to shades of yellow in the fall.
 The stalks and plumes lighten further in the winter and tend to remain upright unless there's heavy rain or snow.

 With its spreading rhizomatous roots and clump-forming habit, switchgrass is ideal for use in sloped areas prone to erosion.